CorneHQ/php-docker/README.md

 * Start the containers with `docker-compose up -d`
 * Enter the workspace container with `docker exec -it projectname-workspace ash`
 * Execute all your commands in the workspace container.
 For example: composer, node, redis etc.

+NOTE: Place this repository in the **root folder** of your amazing project

 ## Docker commands
 **Start all the containers**